Azure/azure-saas/docs/azure-saas-docs/content/en/components/signup-administration.md

 - A better solution for sending transactional emails might be to emit an event or message from the application, and building a notifications system to subscribe to those events.
 You could then build other applications to consume those events for other business functions as well.
 This style of architecture is called an [Event Driven](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/event-driven) architecture.
 We decided to not go this route (yet!) with this project to keep it simple, but it is something to be considered when looking at your overall technical landscape.

+- Q: Why did we choose to not give the signup admin api its own Azure Key Vault?
+  - A: For simplicity, we decided to use key name prefixes to store keys for each module across the entire application into one Azure Key Vault.
+This is an acceptable approach, but, if necessary, you may choose to separate the secrets for each module into a dedicated Azure Key Vault.

 ## Signup Administration User Flows

 ### Sign In